How to Become a Teacher in California

 Get Started Today

-If you are ready to start your journey to becoming a teacher in California, Alliant can help you get started.
-Our School of Education offers a Single Subject Teaching Credential and Multiple Subject Teaching Credential programs to help new educators earn the proper credentials to start their teaching career.
-To learn more about our programs – or to talk to an Alliant representative to learn more on how to become a teacher as well as guide you in your program decision – contact us today!
+If you are ready to start your journey to becoming a teacher, Alliant is here for you.
+Our California School of Education offers a myriad of teaching credential and educational degree programs to help new educators start their teaching career.
+To learn more about our programs, or to talk to an Alliant representative to learn more on how to become a teacher, as well as guide you in your program decision, contact us today!